The selectable part – born in 1988 or later

 Repayment cover means that your family members receive your pension in the case of your death.
 It is your wife, husband, partner firstly and your children secondly that will recieve the pension.
 You can also chooce your previous wife, husband, partner or children to any of these as beneficiaries of the pension.
 If you choose to place a repayment cover on your insurance your own pension will be lower as you do not receive “inheritance gain”

 You can change your mind and add the repayment cover later.
 The rules to add repayment cover later can vary between different insurers.
+To change repayment cover contact your insurer.
 If you are single and do not have children, you should not select repayment cover.

 Remember that you, via your employment, have a financial protection in the form of survivor's pension and service group life insurance for your survivors.